 Whether it's OpenSea gas fees or Axie Infinity gas fees, users have particularly been worried about notoriously high gas charges that the network usually levies for processing a normal crypto transaction.

-Let's take a look at what MetaMask gas fee charges are all about.
+While maneuvering the extensive metamask fee structure alongside decoding the new metamask errors, Let's take a look at what MetaMask gas fee charges are all about.

 How Much Are MetaMask Gas Fees?